-Upon acceptance into the program, students will be asked to acknowledge their ability to meet these standards with or without accommodations.
+Upon acceptance into the program, candidates will be asked to acknowledge their ability to meet these standards with or without accommodations.

-Communicate: Students must have the ability to use multiple communication techniques (oral, written, nonverbal, group process information technology and esthetic endeavors) that enable them to communicate with clients, teachers, and all members of the health care team.
-Students must be able to report to members of the team, express accurate information to clients, and teach, explain, direct and counsel people.
+Communicate: Candidates must have the ability to use multiple communication techniques (oral, written, nonverbal) to enable communication with clients, teachers, and the health care team.
+Candidates must be able to report to members of the team, express accurate information to clients, and teach, explain, direct, and counsel people.

-Observe: Students must be able to observe lectures, demonstrations, research, and practice situations in the practice of health sciences.
+Observe: Candidates must be able to observe lectures, demonstrations, research, and practice situations in the practice of health sciences.
 Observation is necessary to perform competent health assessments and interventions.
 Candidates must also be able to observe, learn from, and analyze health record content, including discernment and use of clinical data displayed within the health record.

-Ethical Standards: Students must demonstrate professional attitudes and behaviors and must perform in an ethical manner in dealing with others.
+Ethical Standards: Candidates must demonstrate professional attitudes and behaviors and must perform in an ethical manner in dealing with others.
 Personal integrity is required and the adherence to standards that reflect the values and functions of the profession of dietetics.
-Students are required to abide by the professional code of ethics for dietetics and student honor codes.
+Candidates are required to abide by the professional code of ethics for dietetics and student honor codes.

-Psychomotor: Students must have sufficient motor capacities and motilities to be able to generate, calculate, record, evaluate and transit information; prepare assignments; deliver public presentations to large and small audiences; collect specimens and perform basic tests and physical assessments on individuals, e.g., finger sticks for blood glucose testing, using glucometers, skin fold thickness, blood pressure, and placing feeding tubes; working in institutional and food demonstration kitchens to prepare foods and direct employees involved in food services; and conducting patient visits individually and with health care team members to provide nutrition care.
+Psychomotor: Candidates must have sufficient motor capacities and motilities to be able to generate, calculate, record, evaluate and transit information; prepare assignments; deliver public presentations to large and small audiences; collect specimens and perform basic tests and physical assessments on individuals, e.g., finger sticks for blood glucose testing, using glucometers, assessing skin fold thickness, taking blood pressure, and placing feeding tubes; work in institutional and food demonstration kitchens to prepare foods and direct employees involved in food services; and conduct patient visits individually and with health care team members to provide nutrition care.
 Candidates must be able to travel to supervised practice experiences.

-Intellectual and Cognitive Abilities: Students must be able to measure, calculate reason, analyze, synthesize, integrate, and remember to apply information.
-Creative problem solving and clinical reasoning required all of these intellectual abilities.
+Intellectual and Cognitive Abilities: Candidates must be able to measure, calculate reason, analyze, synthesize, integrate, and remember to apply information.
+Creative problem solving and clinical reasoning requires all of these intellectual abilities.